 Based at Nottingham Castle, but also delivered throughout City galleries such as NAE, Nottingham Contemporary and Lakeside

 Working alongside a curator from Nottingham castle with year 9 students to produce work informed by the curatorial selection process engaging with specific paintings.

-The aim of the project was to show year 4 pupils the processes used in producing artwork, and to then produce a collaborative piece in response to those processes.
+... both imagined and among their community.
+These super heroes would be depicted against the background of Tuxford.
+The aim of the project was also to show year 4 pupils the processes used in producing artwork, and to then produce a collaborative piece in response to those processes.

+Through the prism of looking at favourite food dishes, we discussed which country such dishes had derived from and where ingredients were sourced.
 Each pupil produced a self portrait of themselves eating their favourite dish, which was assembled together to produce three collaborative pieces of artwork.

 Devising and delivering adult and school based workshops responding to the Quentin Blake exhibition.